benjamshu/langdev/first-derivative/README.md

 7. All double consonants are devoiced

-8. The following changes occur to the codas word-final consonants:
+8. The following changes occur to word-final consonants:

     * <i>q</i> is dropped when not followed by <i>g</i>
     * {<i>qg</i>, <i>n</i>} becomes <i>q</i>